Elizabeth Cady Stanton (1815-1902) – early feminist, civil rights activist and women’s rights advocate.

 Early Life Elizabeth Cady Stanton

 Elizabeth was born in New York, November 12, 1815.
-Her father, Daniel Cady was a prominent lawyer, and rose to be a New York Supreme Court Justice.
+Her father, Daniel Cady was a prominent lawyer and rose to be a New York Supreme Court Justice.
 Elizabeth gained a wide exposure to her father’s law library and shared his interest in law.
-Unlike many girls of her age, Elizabeth gained a wide ranging education, which gave her an understanding of the gender bias which discriminated against women and black people.
+Unlike many girls of her age, Elizabeth gained a wide-ranging education, which gave her an understanding of the bias which discriminated against women and black people.
 She completed her education at the Troy Female Seminary in New York.

 In 1847, the Stantons moved away from Boston to Seneca Falls in New York.
 Here Stanton had less intellectual company and, for a time, felt unfulfilled by her dominant role of mother and bringing up her children.
-However, motivated by the political issues of equality, she used her dynamism and energy to organise like minded women into a new women’s right group.
+However, motivated by the political issues of equality, she used her dynamism and energy to organise like-minded women into a new women’s rights group.